tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Set/export environment variables in Windows and Mac, and retrieve them in Python.

-* Explain the difference between an API and SDK.
+* Explain the difference between an API and a SDK.

 * Set authentication for the Plaid SDK.